baleada/docs/assets/md/logic/api-design.md

 ```
 :::

-For example, the `Searchable` class' core action is to search/fuzzy search an array of items.
-The `Searchable` constructor's `state` parameter is an Array, and the class has a `search` method that accepts a search query as its only argument.
+For example, the `Searchable` class' core action is to search/fuzzy search an array of search candidates.
+The `Searchable` constructor's `state` parameter is the array of candidates, and the class has a `search` method that accepts a search query as its only argument.
 This fits into the sentence template nicely:

 :::
 ```
-An **Array** can be **searched** by a **query**.
+**Search candidates** can be **searched** by a **query**.
 ```
 :::